weecology/Portal-Forecast-Swap/README.md

 # Portal-Forecast-Swap
-repo for Portal forecasting group project assessing the effects of biotic conditions on forecasts
+repo for the manuscript:  Transferability of ecological forecasting models to novel biotic conditions in a long-term experimental study

 ## **Files:**

-**LTcompare_functions.R**: functions used for analyses
+**model-transfer-functions.R**: source code for functions used in the analyses

-**PB_LTcomparison.R and PP_LTcomparison.R**: species-specific analyses scripts
+**PB-model-transfer.R and PP-model-transfer.R**: species-specific analyses scripts

-**results_viz.R and results-viz-PB.R**: species-specific data and results visualization scripts
+**figures.R**: visualization scripts

 **supplementary-stuff.R**: additional analyses scripts